 Behavioral therapies are treatment options, typically for mental health issues, that are based on the classical conditioning theory that behavior is learned, and can thus be changed through reinforcing more desirable behaviors.
 For years now, some experts have claimed that behavioral therapy can help treat PE.
 The two most common behavioral therapies for premature ejaculation are the “squeeze technique” and the "start-stop technique."

-The squeeze technique is often recommended as a therapy for premature ejaculation.
+The squeeze technique is sometimes recommended as a therapy for PE.
 Just before ejaculation, the shaft of the penis is firmly squeezed between the thumb and forefinger.
-The squeezing causes a significant reduction in the erection which prevents ejaculation.
+The squeezing causes a significant reduction in the erection, which ultimately prevents ejaculation.

-Many men claim that the squeeze technique has helped reduce their premature ejaculation.
-However, most agree that squeeze technique must be practiced in order to learn the proper timing and squeeze location and pressure.
-Some men have their partners participate, actually administering the squeeze technique.
-Several uncontrolled studies have described great success with the squeeze technique but upon review of the literature, it appears that no formal clinical studies have been performed.
+Many men claim the squeeze technique for premature ejaculation has helped them tremendously.
+However, most agree technique must be practiced in order to learn the proper timing, squeeze location and pressure.
+Some men have their partners participate and actually administer the squeeze technique.
+Several uncontrolled studies have indicated great success with the squeeze technique, but upon review of the literature, it appears that no formal clinical studies have been performed.

 Using the squeeze method for premature ejaculation is a two-step process.
 Once you’ve mastered the first step, you can just start on part two each subsequent time you use the technique.